 LSDA Exchange-Correlation Free Energy Subroutines

-A tarball and README for our subroutines to evaluate the LSDA exchange-correlation free energy functional are available from the links at the right.
-This is the functional which we obtained by fitting to high-quality path-integral Monte Carlo data.
-See "Accurate Homogeneous Electron Gas Exchange-correlation Free Energy for Local Spin-density Calculations", Phys.
+Local Download A tarball and README for our subroutines to evaluate the LSDA exchange-correlation free energy functional are available from the links at the right.
+This is the KSDT functional which we built by fitting to path-integral Monte Carlo data.
+See Phys.
 Rev. Lett.
-112, 076403 (2014) on Publications.
+112, 076403 (2014) on Publications page.
 Please cite that paper if you use these subroutines.
-They are, except for minor changes, the LSDA XC free energy subroutines in PROFESS@Quantum-Espresso; see above.
+They are essentially the KSDT free energy subroutines in PROFESS@Quantum-Espresso; see above.
 As usual, licensure is under GNU GPL.

 Fermi-Dirac Integral Combination Analytical Fits